Student Affairs Departments

 - Master of Public Health (MPH), Indiana University-Bloomington (2018)

 Katie joined the Recreation and Wellness team in 2019.
 As a born-and-raised Hoosier, Katie attended Indiana University-Bloomington, where she earned both her B.A. in Psychology and her Master of Public Health (MPH).
 She also earned her certification as a Health Education Specialist (CHES).
-During her time at Indiana University, Katie was active in multiple peer education groups, which fostered her passion for college student well-being & ultimately prepared her for her career in university health promotion.
+Her time at Indiana University fostered her passion for college student well-being & ultimately prepared her for her career in university health promotion.

 In her role as Assistant Director for Health Promotion and Wellness, Katie reinforces and supports a culture of well-being at Butler through specific prevention and health promotion strategies.
 Her professional interests include mental health advocacy and sexual health promotion.